 We will now compare the reconstruction methods in a more realistic case: a stacked void from a full dark matter simulation.
 We test the reconstruction in the case of a full simulation (by comparison with the known spherical profile from the simulation) and we show the consistency between results from the two reconstruction methods.

-The simulated stacked void contains voids with radii between 10 and 12 $\mathrm{h^{-1}Mpc}$ from a dark matter particle simulation in a 500 $\mathrm{h^{-1}Mpc}$ box with $512^{3}$ particles used in \cite{LW}.
-The void finder is also the same, based on \cite{Ney} (ZOBOV).
-We clearly see the void profile (Figure \ref{Rho_sim}, left plot) in redshift space, with a low density at the center and a wall at 10-12 $\mathrm{h^{-1}Mpc}$.
-As expected, the distortion is along the line of sight direction.
+The simulated stacked void contains voids with radii between 10 and 12 $\mathrm{h^{-1}Mpc}$ from a dark matter particle simulation in a 500 $\mathrm{h^{-1}Mpc}$ box with $512^{3}$ particles used in \cite{Lavaux2012}.
+The void finder is also the same, based on \cite{Neyrinck2008} (\tt ZOBOV\normalfont).
+We clearly see the void profile (Fig. \ref{Rho_sim}, left-hand plot) in redshift space, with a low density at the centre and a wall at 10-12 $\mathrm{h^{-1}Mpc}$.
+As expected, the distortion is along the line-of-sight direction.